 Our staff will help you and your family to recognize any unhealthful behaviors that might be hindering your progress, or even exacerbating the addiction.
-We will support you with empathy and insight, guiding you towards the truth, skills and information that can aid in both freedom from addiction, and discordant family relationships.
+We will support you with empathy and insight, guiding you towards the truth, skills, and information that can aid in both freedoms from addiction and discordant family relationships.

 Let us help you, the family member, to:

-- Realize what you have control and responsibility over, and more importantly, what you do not
+- Realize what you have control and responsibility for, and more importantly, what you do not

 - Recognize, readjust and correct any negative and unhealthy communication patterns